lkiesow/weblog.lkiesow.de/20251011-caddy-config-to-get-harica-certs-via-eab.md

-Using Caddy to get TSL certificates from HARICA verified via EAB
+Using Caddy to get TLS certificates from Harica verified via EAB
 ================================================================

-HARICA uses external account binding (EAB) to verify that someone is allowed to request a specific certificate.
-Using this method, you can get TSL certificates for internal servers without having to expose them to the internet.
+Harica uses external account binding (EAB) to verify that someone is allowed to request a specific certificate.
+Using this method, you can get TLS certificates for internal servers without having to expose them to the internet.

 ```
 {
+    # Global configuration of certificate issuer
 	cert_issuer acme {
 		dir https://acme-v02.harica.gr/acme/.../directory
 		# External Account Binding credentials from HARICA